k1mk8/CoverDetectionHub/design_proposal.md

 ## Planned functionalities

-- obtaining Da-Tacos dataset and possibly perform training and evaluation on it
+- obtaining Da-Tacos dataset and uset to improve results of training and evaluation of models
 - improving the [LyriCover](https://github.com/DawidRucinski/LyriCover) model for more sophisticated audio features exctraction; training on a larger subset of SHS100k after improving performance of the model, speed up calculating of actual model
-- performing more experiments, similar to "Injected Abracadabra" or others found in the literature
+- performing more experiments, similar to "Injected Abracadabra" or others found in the literature for example:
+  - The impact of song fragmentation on identification involves evaluating whether algorithms can accurately identify cover versions based on short excerpts of songs ~ ByteCover3: Accurate Cover Song Identification on Short Queries by Xingjian Du et al. (2023)
-- augmentations
+- Augmentations:
+  - Comparing the performance of models trained on the original dataset versus those trained on an augmented version
+  - Analyzing the impact of specific augmentation techniques (e.g., pitch shifting, time stretching, noise addition) on individual performance metrics.
+- Possible results of augmentations:
+  - Increase the diversity of the training data, thereby lowering the risk of the model overfitting
+  - Enhancements in metrics such as accuracy, precision, recall, and mean average precision
 - model for generating covers from given track (if we have capacity to do that - not included in schedule)